Massive Gravitons as Feebly Interacting Dark Matter Candidates: Abstract

 \section{Abstract}

-We discovered a chiral enhancement in the production cross-sections of massive spin-2 gravitons, below the electroweak symmetry breaking scale, that makes them ideal dark matter candidates for the freeze-in mechanism.
-The result is independent on the physics at high scales, and points towards masses in the MeV range.
-The graviton is, therefore, a warm dark matter particle, as favoured by the small scale galaxy structures.
-We apply the novel calculation to a Randall-Sundrum model with three branes, showing a significant parameter space where the first two massive gravitons saturate the dark matter relic density.
+We detailed our discovery of a chiral enhancement in the production cross sections of massive spin-2 gravitons, below the electroweak symmetry breaking scale, that makes them ideal dark matter candidates for the freeze-in mechanism.
+The result is independent of the physics at high scales, and points toward masses in the keV- MeV range.
+The graviton is, therefore, a sub-MeV dark matter particle, as favored by the small scale galaxy structures.
+We apply the novel calculation to a Randall-Sundrum model with multiple branes, showing a significant parameter space where the first two massive gravitons saturate the dark matter relic density.

-Despite the overwhelming evidence for the presence of a Dark Matter (DM) component in our Universe, also indirectly observed in galaxies and galaxy clusters, the nature of this matter component remains a mystery.
+Despite the overwhelming evidence for the presence of a dark matter (DM) component in our Universe, also indirectly observed in galaxies and galaxy clusters, the nature of this matter component remains a mystery.
 In the Standard Model (SM), no known particle can play the role of DM: the only candidates, neutrinos, have a relic density many orders of magnitude below the required one, which is roughly 5 times the relic density of ordinary baryons.
 Extended objects, like primordial black holes, remain a possibility, alas still requiring new physics to explain their presence~\cite{Cheong:2019vzl}.